keithjjones/pycryptotools/README.md

 A set of Python tools useful for cryptography and cryptanalysis.
 More documentation will be added later.

+# Data:

+Some of the data for these tools were downloaded from http://norvig.com/mayzner.html.
+The License of that project applies to the data only.
+This data can be found as "ngrams1.csv", "ngrams2.csv", and "ngrams3.csv" in the data directory.

 # License:

 This application(s) is/are covered by the Creative Commons BY-SA license.